dinocelotti/Smart-Tickets/README.md

 * name and info have been removed from project attributes as they should be global

+## User Types
+User types are a project-specific attribute which defines the user's role for a project and allows them the appropriate permissions.
+The three user types are Promoters, Distributors, and End Consumers.

-## Promoter
+### Promoter

-A Promoter is the owner of a project contract.
-When a user creates a project, they are automatically made the promoter of it.
-Promoters are granted the most powerful permissions as they are allowed to change many project attributes after creation.
+A Promoter is the owner of a project contract and it is automatically assigned to a user when they create a project.
+Promoters are granted the most powerful permissions as they must perform many actions in order to manage their own projects.

-**NOTE** currently any user may create projects but we intend that eventually users will require a global *canPromote* permission given by the administrators of the platform.
+**NOTE** Currently any user may create projects but we intend that eventually users will require a global *canPromote* permission given by the administrators of the platform.

-Promoters have the following permissions:
+#### Curent permissions:
-* Create ticket types
+* Create ticket types during staging phase
-* Whitelist distributors
+* Whitelist distributors during staging phase
 * Advance project phase

+#### Desired permissions:
+* Create ticket types any phase
+* Whitelist distributors any phase
+* Increase amount of a ticket type
+* Increase white-listed distributor's allowance for a ticket type
+* Change ticket type's price

-## Distributor
+### Distributor

-A Distributor is a user that has been whitelisted by a project promoter in order to sell more tickets.
+A Distributor is a user that has been whitelisted by a project promoter in order to help sell more tickets.
 Any user may become a distributor, the promoter is responsible for picking trustworthy partners.
 Distributors priviledges allow the user more freedom with ticket buying & selling.

-Distributors have the following permissions:
+#### Curent permissions:
-* Increased cap on amount of tickets they may purchase (set by promoter during white-listing)
+* Custom allowance on amount of tickets, per type, that they may purchase (set by promoter during white-listing)
 * Freedom to sell tickets
 * Ability to purchase tickets in private-funding phase

+#### Desired white-listing process
+When a promoter white-lists a user as a distributor, they set the user's *isDistributor* project attribute to **TRUE**.
+The user is now allowed to sell tickets and buy above the consumer ticket limit, up to their allowance (default allowance is 0).
+The promoter may then increase the allowances of each ticket type for this distributor, if none is given then the distributor may not buy any tickets.

-## End-consumer
+### End-consumer

-End-consumer is the user type given to any address which is not white-listed on a project.
+End-consumer is the default user type given by a project to an address.
 These users will make up the bulk of interactions with the platform and also have the tightest restrictions.
 Promoters may wish to grant additional priviledges to end-consumers in certain circumstances, but by default they are only granted this priviledge:

-* Allowed to purchase tickets up to the consumer cap (set by promoter)
+* Allowed to purchase tickets up to the consumer max (set by promoter)

 ### Ticket Purchases